 This variant is currently sold out.

-•Keep away from small children.
+• Keep out of eyes.
+Keep away from small children.

 * While A-Cute Derm® strives to keep ingredient lists on this website as accurate as possible, we cannot guarantee that these lists are complete, reliable, up-to-date, and error-free.
 Please refer to the ingredients list on the product packaging for the most accurate list of ingredients.